nachouve/geofier/README.md

 You can do it easily using Slim framework.
 Take a look on the index.php to see examples of '$app->get()' and the calls to Database.php functions.

+### Others concerns

+TODO: Geofier tries to offer JSend-compliant responses on its JSON as described on the web page: http://labs.omniti.com/labs/jsend.